wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/levelten.md

   const chatMessages = document.getElementById('chat-messages');
   const chatInput = document.getElementById('chat-input');
   const sendButton = document.getElementById('send-button');
-  const correctAnswer = 'Hold, How are you doing?
-You are almost there!'; // Define the correct answer here
+  const correctAnswer = 'Now, Are you all set?
+It is the path you to take!'; // Define the correct answer here

   function addMessage(text, className) {
     const messageElement = document.createElement('div');